 More Vegetarian Recipes To Try

-Whether you are vegetarian or just looking to go meatless a few days per month, here are some of my favorite vegetarian dishes that are sure to fill you up and excite your taste buds.
+Whether you are vegetarian or just looking to go meatless a few days per month, here are some of my favorite vegetarian dishes that will fill you up.

 - Creamy Tortellini Soup